biplabbose/SPPU2026/README.md

 ## Model codes:
 The repository contains code for two models: Goodwin Model 1 and Goodwin Model 2.
 JSim project file `goodwin.proj` contains both models.
 Download this `.proj` file and load it on JSim (`file > Open project file`).
-The codes are also provided as text files.
-One can copy and use these codes and create new projects.
+The codes are also provided as text files (`.txt`).
+One can copy the code from these files, use them, and create new projects.